Medication Organisation for Older Adults in Nigeria: A Calm, Practical System

 · 4 min read·

-The problem isn’t “too many medicines.”
-The problem is when the medicines get scattered, the timing gets fuzzy, and no one is quite sure what was taken when.
+The problem is rarely "too many medicines."
+It is usually that medicines get scattered, timing becomes fuzzy, and nobody is fully sure what was taken and when.

-A grandmother in Uyo pulls a small nylon bag from the cupboard.
-Two blister packs look almost the same.
-She squints, turns on her phone torch, then laughs and says, “PHCN has done their own again.”
+One afternoon in Uyo, an older mum pulled out a nylon bag with mixed blister packs.
+Two packs looked almost the same.
+She switched on her phone torch and joked, "PHCN has done their own again."

 Why organisation matters more than memory

-1) One primary storage spot Pick a cool, dry, high shelf away from heat and moisture.
-Avoid the kitchen window or bathroom.
-Keep it consistent.
+Choose one cool, dry, high shelf away from heat and moisture.
+Avoid the bathroom and kitchen window area.
+Keep this spot consistent so nobody is searching in different places.

-2) A written medication list Write down every prescription, OTC medicine, herbal product, and supplement.
-Include name, strength, purpose, and timing.
-Keep one copy at home and one copy in the wallet or phone. (fda.gov)
+Include the name, strength, purpose, and timing.
+Keep one copy at home and one on the phone or in a wallet for clinic visits or emergencies.

 Practical checklist

-• Keep medicines in one consistent, cool, dry place.
+• [ ] Keep all medicines in one consistent, cool, dry place.

-• Keep expired or unused medicines out of circulation.
+• [ ] Remove expired or unused medicines from active storage.

-• Bring the full list to every clinic visit or pharmacy visit.
+• [ ] Take the full list to every clinic and pharmacy visit.

 Common mix-ups to watch for

-If there’s any doubt about a label or instruction, ask a pharmacist to explain it clearly. (cdc.gov)
+If any label or instruction is confusing, ask a pharmacist to explain it in plain language before leaving.

 When to seek urgent help

-If you’re a caregiver, make it easier on yourself
+If you are caring for someone, make it easier on yourself

-• Do a monthly “medicine check‑in.”
-Count supplies, remove expired items, and confirm any recent changes.
+• Do a monthly medicine check-in: count remaining doses, remove expired items, and confirm recent changes.

-• Keep a one‑page “quick facts” sheet.
-Allergies, key conditions, and emergency contacts.
+• Keep a one-page quick facts sheet: allergies, key conditions, current medicines, and emergency contacts.

 Disclaimer

-This article is for general education only and does not replace medical advice.
-For personal guidance, please speak with a qualified health professional and seek professional care promptly if symptoms are severe or worrying.
+This article is for general education only and is not personal medical advice.
+For treatment decisions, please speak with a qualified doctor or pharmacist, and seek urgent care for severe or worrying symptoms.

 Need a pharmacist's help?